Qmage/geo-clustering-analysis/README.md

 # geo-clustering-analysis
-Geolocation clustering based on user check-ins, and geo-based analysis
+Geolocation clustering using pyspark, based on user check-ins, and geo-based analysis